Vasilevskiy shines again, Lightning blank Islanders 1-0

-TAMPA, Fla.
-(AP) — Andrei Vasilevskiy had 18 saves and Yanni Gourde scored a short-handed goal to help the Tampa Bay Lightning beat the New York Islanders 1-0 in Game 7 of their NHL playoff semifinal series on Friday night.
+“It’s becoming a broken record, but it’s not how many you put in the net, it’s how many you keep out,” coach Jon Cooper said Friday night after Vasilevskiy had 18 saves and benefited from exceptional play in front of him to beat the New York Islanders 1-0 in Game 7 of their NHL playoff semifinal.

+“It’s a hard lesson to learn, especially the players coming up today and the skill, the rules getting put into place that open up skill and to skate and to score,” Cooper added.
+“But when you get to the playoffs it’s about defending.”

-The defending champions advanced to a Stanley Cup Final matchup against the surprising Montreal Canadiens, who upset the Vegas Golden Knights in the other semifinal.
-Game 1 is Monday night in Tampa.
+Yanni Gourde scored a short-handed goal, giving Vasilevskiy all the offensive support needed to advance the Cup Final matchup against the surprising Montreal Canadiens, who upset the Vegas Golden Knights in the other semifinal.

+“It’s disappointing because that was an opportunity for us to do something against them.
+We weren’t paying enough attention and it ended up in the back of the net,” Islanders coach Barry Trotz said.

+“I thought we managed the first period and it was pretty quiet.
+And then they got the short-handed goal and that energized the building,” Trotz added.
+“In the third period we left it all out there.
+This group has so much character.
+They are feeling the pain right now.”

-Gourde beat Islanders goalie Semyon Varlamov off a pass from Anthony Cirelli at 1:49 of the second period.
-Vasilevskiy turned away seven shots in the final period to post his fifth career playoff shutout — fourth this postseason.
+Vasilevskiy turned away seven shots in the final period to finish his fifth career playoff shutout — fourth this postseason.
 It marked the first time in NHL history a Game 7 ended 1-0 with a short-handed goal.

 Vasilevskiy, vying for his second Vezina Trophy in three years, also beat the Islanders 8-0 in Game 5 and shut out Florida and Carolina to clinch series wins over Panthers and Hurricanes in the first two rounds.